 Prepayment Speeds Average Life (Years) Discount Rate

-March 31, 2023 8.80 8.10 11.78
+June 30, 2023 8.70 8.24 11.57

 December 31, 2022 8.12 8.49 11.95

 On October 31, 2022, the Company sold certain of its MSRs.
 The MSRs related to mortgage loans previously originated by the Company in aggregate unpaid principal amount of approximately \$7.02 billion.
 As a result of the sale, the book value of the Company's MSRs decreased \$51,185,906 and generated a gain of \$34,051,938 included in mortgage fee income on the consolidated statements of earnings.
 Substantially all of the consideration was received by the Company with the remainder subject to certain holdbacks during transfer of the MSRs.
 The Company completed the physical transfer of files prior to its deadline.
-The Company received half of the holdbacks in the first quarter of 2023 and anticipates the release of the remaining holdbacks in the second quarter of 2023.
+The holdbacks have been received in 2023.